ufidon/sec/labs/lab05/README.md

 Prerequisites:

 * The web attack practice environment will be installed and configured during the lecture instead of the lab.
-You may refer to this [video demo]().
+You may refer to this [video demo](https://youtu.be/7SLVvqPAFHc) to install the web attack environment.
-* You may use only Windows server VM OR Ubuntu VM.
+* You may use only Windows server VM OR Windows host OR Ubuntu VM.

-You may install WebGoat and BurpSuite on Windows server OR Ubuntu.
+You may install WebGoat/Webwolf and ZAP/BurpSuite on Windows server OR Windows host OR Ubuntu.

-### Install WebGoat and BurpSuite
+### Install WebGoat/Webwolf and ZAP/BurpSuite
 #### On Ubuntu
 1. Install Java JDK
 ```bash